PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ### App functions and processes

 As you can see by reading the above examples, the index file exports functions that take objects PostHog provides (like configuration or event data).
-Specifically, our PostHog exports predefined functions that run on conditions like:
+Specifically, PostHog apps export predefined functions that run on conditions like:

 - event ingestion (`processEvent`)
     - useful for modifying incoming data, such as adding geographic data properties or dropping events matching a property filter.